D00KZ/workbook8/demos/rest-client-notes.md

 - You need a JSON object in the body
 - JSON object can not have a trailing comma after the last property (it is generated on the server by the API)
 - JSON objects can not have a trailing comma after the last property

+## DELETE (Delete)

+If you are doing a DELETE

+- Make sure the HTTP Method is DELETE
+- URL should come after the HTTP Method
+- You need to put an id at the end
+- No headers needed
+- No body needed